sg55kg/algorithmic-wl-program/README.md

 etc.)

 # To do:
--Restructure the Program class.
-In order to output more specific programs, the data will need to be passed down from the program object into the month/week/day/exercise objects.
-Currently, all the methods are in the program class, and it is getting pretty messy.
+-The program class has been restructured, and now work needs to be done on passing information from the month objects to their individual week objects.
+Now the ratios between the lifts will need to start fitting into the picture in order to determine not only total volume, but also how specifically what percentage of the total volume will go to each exercise type.